 No trip to London would be complete without a bit of retail therapy, am I right?
+Especially if you’re planning to spend time in London at Christmas.
 Of course, I am!
 I mean, I myself have been to London more than five different times and am still on the hunt for some beyond amazing things to buy in London.

 Speaking of which, do you think the Queen will gift me one of her Corgis for my trip home.
 Because, not gonna lie, corgis are kind of sort of like the cutest thing ever!

 Okay, let’s put all Corgi-induced tangents aside.

 Because you’re really here for one thing, and one thing only.
 And that is to find some of the absolute best souvenirs from London.

 And I’m just the woman for the job!

 Especially since…my name is Girl with the Passport and I’m a shopaholic.
 That’s why I can tell you, with absolute certainty, where to find the best tea in London, the best biscuits (aka cookies for my American brethren) in London, the best chocolate in London, and more!

 If you’re ready to swan dive into this post about all of the best things to buy in London, then get those umbrellas out, STAT.